YixuanRuan/uxn_bot/README.md

 # Author
 This project is conducted by YIXUAN RUAN as his 2022 Master Degree Project in the University of Glasgow.
 This project is supervised by Prof Dr Wim Vanderbauwhede.

+# Code Reference
+Due to short project time-scale and unfamiliarity with Uxn VM, Some code is directly used from other projects.
+- The Uxn VM part of the code: [Github-XXIIVV-oscean](https://github.com/XXIIVV/oscean/tree/main/etc/unicycle)